AndraxDev/AndraxDev/README.md

 - Starting from Spring 2022 I'm a member of Board of European Students of Technology
 - In 2022 I was professors assistant to help new students in our university
-- Starting from 2023 I'm teaching subject "Basics of algorithmization and programming"
+- Starting 2023 I'm teaching subject "Basics of algorithmization and programming"
+- Starting 2024 I'm teaching subject "Programming"

 ## 🏓 Hobbies: